Jingzi2020/CEE498_2020_G1/manuscript.md

 Compare the input (`.md` files in the `/content` directory) to the output you see below.

 ## The Models to Predict the Amount of Bike Sharing

+Based on the exploratory data analysis, regular neural network is used to figure out the project.

+Neural network is a model that optimize the parameters through learning process to recognize hidden relationships between different data.

+Because of the low correlation between given factors and previous related studies of other researchers, regular neural network probably is the most appropriate model to solve the project.
+There are 4 steps to build and train neural network, including selecting features, data preprocessing, designing layers and parameters, determining training methods.
+Dana’s code is an example for implementing this algorithms in python.

+The architectures and training methods are shown in this slide.
+We used different features, epochs, hidden layers, units and learning rates in this project.
+The evaluation of the models’ performances are based on the root mean squared error(RMSE) between the test data and predictions.

+To evaluate and optimize our models, we analyzed the sensitivity of different parameters.

+Units of Layers, Layers, Normalization and Learning Rates are analyzed.
+To avoid the influence of randomization, the evaluation of the performances is according to the average RMSE of 3 separate training with same initial parameters.

+The architectures of neural network and main parameters in training methods of sensitivity analysis are shown in fig.X.

 **Bold** __text__